 Positioned along the modern Silk Road, Caucasusland plays a pivotal role in global trade networks.
 China's Belt and Road Initiative (BRI) highlights the region's importance as a transit corridor linking Asia to Europe.
-Railways and highways traversing the region are integral to fostering economic connectivity, providing an alternative to traditional maritime routes.
+Railways and highways traversing the region are integral fosterina economic to connectivity, providing an alternative to traditional maritime routes.